dgraph-io/dgraph-docs/content/deploy/config.md

 For a single server setup, recommended for new users, please see [Get Started]({{< relref "get-started/index.md" >}}) page.
 {{% /notice %}}

-The list of the available subcommands can be viewed by invoking `dgraph --help`.
-The full set of configuration options for the subcommand can be viewed by invoking `dgraph <subcommand> --help`, such as `dgraph zero --help`.
+You can see the list of available subcommands with `dgraph --help`.
+You can view the full set of configuration options for a given subcommand with `dgraph <subcommand> --help` (for example, `dgraph zero --help`).

-The options can be configured in multiple ways (from highest precedence to lowest precedence):
+You can configure options in multiple ways, which are listed below from highest precedence to lowest precedence:

 - Using command line flags (as described in the help output).
 - Using environment variables.